BitMEX

 healthy_clients | usize | Current number of healthy HTTP clients in the pool (clients that passed recent health checks). |

-total_clients | usize | Total number of HTTP clients configured in the pool (canceller_pool_size ). |
+total_clients | usize | Total number of HTTP clients configured in the pool (canceller_pool_size). |

-These metrics can be accessed programmatically via the get_metrics()
+These metrics can be accessed programmatically via the get_metrics() and get_metrics_async() methods on the CancelBroadcaster instance.

 Configuration